You tell me to live each day

 ~Linda Pastan “Imaginary Conversation”

-To live each day like the first day, not the last…
+To live each day like the first day, rather than the last…

 It would mean unbridled awe and astonishment, as it should be.

-Not just gratitude that the world exists, but grateful that I exist within it.
+Not only gratitude that the world exists, but grateful that I exist.

 Newly created and baptized by amazement each day,